chrisjschmitt/RunnersWardrobeV2/README.md

 ### 3. Smart Voting
 Similar activities "vote" for clothing items.
 Your feedback votes count **2x** more than CSV data.

-### 4. Comfort Learning
+### 4. Thermal Preference
-If you consistently report "too cold", recommendations shift warmer.
-"Too hot" shifts lighter.
+Set your thermal preference in Settings ("runs cold", "average", or "runs warm").
+This applies a ±4.4°C offset to the T_comfort calculation, adjusting all recommendations to match how YOUR body feels temperature.

+### 5. Confidence Calculation
+Confidence reflects both match quality and quantity:
+- **30% weight**: Number of similar sessions (capped at 10)
+- **70% weight**: Average similarity score of matches

+Example: 2 sessions at 97% avg match = (2/10)×30 + 0.97×70 = **74% confidence**

-### 5. Smart Overrides
+### 6. Smart Overrides
 Even if voting says "None" or historical data suggests otherwise, the app will recommend:
 - Rain gear when precipitation detected (rain only, not snow)
 - Base layers appropriate for temperature (no T-shirts below 40°F)